Walter Wanger: Early life

-Following the American entry into World War I in 1917, Wanger served with the United States Army in Italy initially in the Signal Corps where he worked as a pilot on reconnaissance missions, and later in propaganda operations directed at the Italian public.
+Following the American entry into World War I in 1917, Wanger served with the U.S. Army in Italy initially in the Signal Corps where he worked as a pilot on reconnaissance missions, and later in propaganda operations directed at the Italian public.
 It was during this period that Wanger first came into contact with filmmaking.
 In April 1918 Wanger was transferred to the Committee on Public Information, and joined an effort to combat anti-war or pro-German sentiment in Allied Italy.
 This was partly accomplished through a series of short propaganda films screened in Italian cinemas promoting democracy and Allied war aims.

 After the Allied victory, Wanger returned to the United States in 1919 and was discharged from the army.
 Wanger married silent film actress Justine Johnstone in 1919.
 He initially returned to theatre production, before a chance meeting with film producer Jesse Lasky drew him into the world of commercial filmmaking.
-Lasky was impressed with Wanger's ideas and his experiences in the theatre, and hired him to head a New York office vetting and acquiring books and plays for use as film stories for Famous Players-Lasky (later to become Paramount), which was then the largest film production company in the world.
+Lasky was impressed with Wanger's ideas and his experiences in the theatre, and hired him to head a New York office vetting and acquiring books and plays for use as film stories for Famous Players–Lasky (later to become Paramount), which was then the largest film production company in the world.